gbv/daia/daia.md

     [XML Schema datatype xsd:duration](http://www.w3.org/TR/xmlschema-2/#duration)
     or the string `unknown`.
 service
-  : An URI or string with one of values `presentation`, `loan`, `interloan`, and
+  : An URI or a string with one of values `presentation`, `loan`, `interloan`, and
     `openaccess`.
-DAIA clients SHOULD ignore other string values. entity
+DAIA clients SHOULD ignore other non-URI values. entity
   : A JSON object with the following optional fields: